bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-06-30-newsletter.md

 ## Preparing for taproot #2: is taproot even worth it for single-sig?

-*A weekly series about how developers and service providers can prepare for the upcoming activation of taproot at block height {{site.trb}}.*
+*A weekly [series][series preparing for taproot] about how developers and service providers can prepare for the upcoming activation of taproot at block height {{site.trb}}.*

 {% include specials/taproot/en/01-single-sig.md %}